gravityhopper/gravityhopper-custom-code-keeper/readme.txt

 After installation and activation on your WordPress site, you will find a new `gravity_hopper/code` directory for housing your Gravity Forms related code within your WordPress site's `upload` folder.

 == Changelog ==

+= 1.3 // 2022.01-Jan.21 =
+📦 NEW: Adds ability to request file creation from form setting page 📦 NEW: Adds form file template during initialization
+📦 NEW: Allows file creation during import

 = 1.2 // 2022.01-Jan.20 =
 📦 NEW: Allows auto-duplication of files when forms are duplicated